jurra/rockin-webapp/Breakdown.md

         AC: [ ] Cores and core catchers should be related in terms of sequence
         AC: [ ] Users need to be able to enter data of cores and core catchers in parallel, therefore we cannot define automatically the core catcher number..

     - [ ] Solution para core catcher:
         - AC: Select core that we want to create a core catcher for
         - Prefill data from core section
         - In core number the number available should be dynamic based on the last number of the core or core_catcher
         - If a core_catcher preceeds a core_catcher, then the last count comes from the last core_catcher

     - [ ] Check that the core catcher is correctly modeled It is not clear to me if the core catcher is really a type of core or not Or if we chose to make it a core type for convenenience since they were very similar???
         If they are two separate entities that are related then the core catcher should be a separate model At the same time the relationship of count between core and core catcher should be modeled Can a core have more than one core catcher?
 If no then this is very simple to solve...

         AC: Previous core section name should be presented when core_type is selected
         AC: Should be created from the same create core form
         AC: Should only be allowed to enter if there is a preceeding core that matches the core_section_number.

 - STORY: Edit core data so that user can add optional fields later or correct certain data
+    AC: Core name well, and all the things that identify a core should not be editable
     AC: User should be able to edit core data
     AC: User should be able to correct certain data???

+    Could have:
+    AC: Warn users if certain depth range is already taken by another core

 - STORY: Automatically post a core sample to ELAB journals to properly create stickers